Minor summation formula of hyperpfaffians and Selberg integrals: Minor summation for hyperpfaffians

-The aim of this section is to give a hyperpfaffian-hyperdeterminant analogue of the minor summation formula \cite[Theorem~1]{IW1}, \cite[Theorem~3.2]{IW2}.
-First we give the most general form, i.e., Theorem~\ref{th:msf1}, and derive corollaries which will be used in the next section to obtain formulas linking the so-called Hankel hyperpfaffians to the Selberg type integrals.
-Some special cases are obtained in \cite{Ma2}.
-The relation between the so-called Hankel Pfaffians and the Selberg integrals is fully understood if we generalize the Pfaffians to the hyperpfaffians.
-In fact the Selberg integral looks like a very general formula and the application to the evaluation of the Pfaffians needs very special cases.
+The aim of this section is to give a hyperpfaffian-hyperdeterminant version of the minor summation formula \cite[Theorem~1]{IW1}, \cite[Theorem~3.2]{IW2}.
+First we give a general form of hyperpfaffian-hyperdeterminant version in Theorem~\ref{th:msf1}, and then derive corollaries which will be applied to obtain formulas linking the so-called Hankel hyperpfaffians to the Selberg type integrals in the next section.
+Some special cases of Theorem~\ref{th:msf1} are obtained in \cite[(87)]{LT1} and \cite[Theorem~5.1]{Ma1}.
+The relation between the so-called Hankel Pfaffians and the Selberg integrals is fully understood if we generalize Pfaffian to hyperpfaffian.
+In fact the Selberg integral seems a very general formula and the application to evaluations of Pfaffians needs only a special case.
 If we pay attention to the hyperpfaffian, it will reveal a full view of the relation.
-However, the most general arguments of hyperpfaffian may apparently look cumbersome.
-But this section will provide the complete proof of our theorems in the most general form since the theorems themselves are new and never appears in any other places.
+However, more general arguments of hyperpfaffian may apparently look cumbersome.
+Hence this section will provide the complete proof of our theorems in a general form.